Muscogee County License Hearing Guide

 Related Guides

-If you fail to request a hearing within the 15-day deadline, your driver's license will be automatically suspended.
-There are very few exceptions to this rule, so it is imperative to act quickly.
-Missing the deadline essentially waives your right to challenge the suspension administratively.
+What happens if you miss the deadline?
+If you fail to request a hearing within 30 days, your driver's license will be automatically suspended.
+There are very few exceptions to this deadline, so it's essential to act quickly.

 Automatic License Suspension